tanseda/serverless-orders/system-architecture.md

 ![Orders Table](images/customer-row.png)

 Row 1: The item contains the order with orderRef 12345 for customer 56789.<br/>
-    Partition key is *CUSTOMER-56789* and sort key is the *OrderRef*.
+    The partition key is *CUSTOMER-56789*, and the sort key is the *OrderRef*.
 As data attributes, there is a list of products that are associated with the order.

 ![Orders Table](images/orders-row.png)

 Row 2: The item is storing the details of product notebook_hardcover_red in the order with orderRef 12345.<br/>
 Row 3: The item is storing the details of product notebook_hardcover_blue in the order with orderRef 12345.<br/>
-    Partition key is *ORDER-12345* and sort key is the *ProductId*.
+    The partition key is *ORDER-12345*, and sort key is the *ProductId*.
 The data attributes are details about the product in the order.

 ![Orders Table](images/products-row.png)

 Row 4: The item is storing the details of product notebook_hardcover_blue.
 Row 5: The item is storing the details of product notebook_hardcover_red.
-    Partition key is *PRODUCT-notebook_hardcover_red* and sort key is the *ProductName*.
+    The partition key is *PRODUCT-notebook_hardcover_red*, and sort key is the *ProductName*.

 ### REST APIs